 SB 136 Efficient Use of Energy Act is the one thing everyone seems to agree on (representatives from El Paso Electric, PNM, the state Energy, Minerals and Natural Resources Department, Sierra Club, Conservation Voters New Mexico and 350.org have all spoken in support), because the cleanest kilowatt is the one never used.

-SB 161 Appropriation for Renewable Energy Transmission Authority, would direct $350,000 to establishing electricity transmission lines in- and out-of-state, increasing the state’s opportunities to make solar power an export crop.
+SB 161 Appropriation for Renewable Energy Transmission Authority, would direct $350,000 to establish electricity transmission lines in- and out-of-state, increasing the state’s opportunities to make solar power an export crop.
 The program has been “effectively starved out of existence,” Sen. Joseph Cervantes said in a committee meeting.
 The allocation would pay for three full-time salaries.

 SB 374 Local Choice Energy Act allows municipalities, counties and tribes to take their own bids for electricity.